psychemedia/ou-tm351/tm351_builder_unversioned/docs/tm351_ami.md

 #### Choose Instance Type

 The AMI should run - mostly! - in the free tier using a `t2.micro` instance.
-However, you may it runs more smoothly using a `t2.small` server or above, particularly if you have several notebooks containing large in-memory *pandas* dataframes.
+However, you may find it runs more smoothly using a `t2.small` server or above, particularly if you have several notebooks containing large in-memory *pandas* dataframes.

 ![](images/EC2_Management_Console2.png)